afreeorange/wiki.nikhil.io.articles/Turning Off Deep Sleep on Brother HL2350DW.md

-Because annoying as fuck if you set up wireless printing.
+Because it's annoying as fuck if you set up wireless printing.
 I'm assuming a PM at Brother thought this would save the planet.

 - Go to **General Setup** -> <kbd>OK</kbd>
 - Scroll with arrow keys to **Ecology** -> <kbd>OK</kbd>